digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/identity.rst

   confirmation), confirmation, or observation (read-only).
 This also satisfies the high-level requirement on :ref:`read-only participants <read-only-participants-hlreq>`.

-* **Synchronizer-aware mapping of Participants to Keys**.
-I can query the state at a certain time and subscribe to a stream of updates mapping participants to a set of keys per synchronizer.
+* **Sync-Domain-Aware Mapping of Participants to Keys**.
+I can query the state at a certain time and subscribe to a stream of updates mapping participants to a set of keys per sync domain.

-* **Synchronizer Entity Keys**.
-I can query the current state and subscribe to a stream of updates on the keys of the synchronizer entities.
+* **Sync Domain Entity Keys**.
+I can query the current state and subscribe to a stream of updates on the keys of the sync domain entities.

 * **Lifetime and Purpose of Keys**.
 I can learn, for any key that I receive, what it is used for, what cryptographic protocol it refers to, and when it expires.